WasabiFan/tidl-yolov5-custom-model-demo/README.md

 The video script will print an average loop time, but note that this includes the video loading, saving, conversions, drawing, etc., which is the bulk of the time for each loop.

+#### C++

+I have provided a reimplementation of `run_inference_images.py`, in C++.
+It uses the same onnxruntime library as the Python version.
+See `cpp/run_inference_images/README.md` for build and usage instructions.
+It takes the same parameters and returns the same results as the Python version.
+The printed logs are slightly different, but the behavior is the same.

+TI also has C++ samples that do not use onnxruntime.
+They refer to it as "tidlrt".
+I have not tested this API, but it might provide performance benefits by avoiding the ONNX graph entirely.
+Their sample for this API is [here](https://github.com/TexasInstruments/edgeai-tidl-tools/blob/2f17e96c7b5a7a8d5c7e904ec4ea6365c5c25b4c/examples/tidlrt_cpp/classification.cpp) as of writing.

+## Performance

+I have mainly been working with the "small" model variant, `yolov5s6`, at 320x320 resolution.
+The observed inference times are:

+- Python: 7.5ms per frame
+- C++: 6.5ms per frame

+I used my own model and a sample dataset with an average of around four objects per frame.

+These measured times are overall latency as observed by the caller, not maximum throughput.
+They run with a batch size of 1.

+Note that these measurements _do not_ include any of the pre-processing of the input image (resizing, re-ordering channels), which would add to these totals.
+I have not attempted to optimize the performance of the pre-processing so I did not include it.

+There is around 0.5ms of memcpy overhead in the C++ version that could be avoided with negligible effort.

 ## Tips